redhat-beyond/tiger/README.md

 1. Install vagrant
 2. Install virtualbox
-3. Run 'vagrant up'
+3. Run 'vagrant up [fedora OR ubuntu OR stage]'
-4. Run 'vagrant ssh'
+4. Run 'vagrant ssh [fedora OR ubuntu OR stage]'
 5. In the end of work, logout from the machine
-6. Run 'vagrant destroy -f'
+6. Run 'vagrant destroy -f [fedora OR ubuntu OR stage]'

-When run 'vagrant up' choose environment (stage or dev) if you choose dev then choose OS (fedora or ubuntu) When run 'vagrant ssh' or 'vagrant destroy -f' choose the same environment and the same OS
+#Choosing OS

+- For fedora OS run 'vagrant up fedora'
+- For ubuntu OS run 'vagrant up ubuntu'
+- When you ssh into machine specify the name of the machine [fedora OR ubuntu OR stage]'
+- When you destroy -f machine [fedora OR ubuntu OR stage]

 # Our best practices: